You don’t always start a blog post with a lead image of a bathroom. But at Sketch, you can kind of get away with it.

 First impressions are always key for me and the first impressions of Sketch were very good.
 We were greeted at the door, welcomed by several members of staff and given clear directions to the gallery.
 The decor was a little dark as we walked in but it was still quirky and impressive.
 We dropped our coats off and headed for the gallery, it was every bit as magical and pink as the photos I’d seen online.
 We were greeted with the warmest of smiles before being shown to our table by the friendly hostess.
 At 7.30 pm the restaurant was quite full.
 We were greeted and introduced to our waiters for the evening, each one offering their help with the food and drink choices.

 Nothing can really make this building bad, with its glass domes, crazy toilet pods & three grand dining rooms.
-Opulent, airy, old fashioned and new all at once, the architecture of the Gallery sang from behind the “critically acclaimed” David Shrigley takeover, with the way his sketches wallpapered the entire restaurant created a pretty unique ambience.
+Opulent, airy, old fashioned and new all at once, the architecture of the Gallery sang from behind the “critically acclaimed” David Shrigley takeover, with the way his sketches wallpapered the entire restaurant created a pretty unique ambiance.
 The salt & pepper pots were cool.
-The Sketch Gallery dining room (the famous one, normally decked out in a riot of bright rainbow colours) had taken on a fifties gangster/Enchantment Under the Sea Dance classic feel, with a grand bar and traditional furniture.
-There’s a hidden contemporary bar under the uber-modern bathrooms, which are weirdly a destination (not because of the food!) with modern pods, disco colours on the walls and a feeling that Buck Rodgers is somewhere near by.
-A complete mish mash of styles, but it works.
-My main gripe was that if this was the Enchantment Under the Sea Dance, then I think the waiting staff were locked with Marty in the boot.
+The Sketch Gallery dining room (the famous one, normally decked out in a riot of bright rainbow colors) had taken on a fifties gangster/Enchantment Under the Sea Dance classic feel, with a grand bar and traditional furniture.
+There’s a hidden contemporary bar under the uber-modern bathrooms, which are weirdly a destination (not because of the food!) with modern pods, disco colors on the walls and a feeling that Buck Rodgers is somewhere nearby.
+A complete mish-mash of styles, but it works.
+My main gripe was that if this was the Enchantment Under the Sea Dance, then I think the waiting staff was locked with Marty in the boot.
 I know, Sketch, it’s Biff Tannen’s fault.

 This is what we ordered: